Different Types of Alcohol

 - Hence it used as a solvent for paints, varnishes, shellac, celluloid, and cement industry.

 - When ethanol mixed with small amounts of methanol forms methylated spirit.
 This mixture used as an automobile antifreeze mixture, remove ink from various kind of surface.

 - Alcohols used for manufacturing dyes and drugs, perfumes, etc and ethanol also used as an alternate fuel of the motor vehicle.

-- Phenol used as an antiseptic and disinfectant.
+- Common alcohol like Phenol, methanol, ethanol uses as an antiseptic and sanitizer.
 It also uses for the preparation of drugs and bakelite.

-Fermentation is the earliest process for the preparation of ethanol.
+Fermentation is the earliest process for the preparation of ethyl alcohol by the catalyst.
 But this process still uses for the manufacture of beer, wine, and brandy.
-The common materials used for this process are wheat, barley or potato.
+The common materials used for this process are wheat, barley, or potato.

 Hence the mashed materials boiling at 500C for one hour.
 But the melt contains the enzyme diastase, which converted starch into maltose and sugar by hydrolysis.